codr7/gapl/README.md

 [42]
 ```

-The continuation is passed on the stack to it's body.
+The continuation is passed on the stack.

 ```
   suspend resume _